Python Read All Existing Cells in Excel

 Some other thing you can exercise to amend the chart readability is to add together an axis.
 You can practice it using the attributes x_axis and y_axis:

-chart . x_axis . title = "Months" chart . y_axis . title = "Sales (per unit)"
+chart . x_axis . title = "Months" chart . y_axis . title = "Sales (per unit)" This will generate a spreadsheet like the below one:

 As y'all tin can meet, pocket-size changes like the above make reading your chart a much easier and quicker task.